Charles Augarde's personal web page

 - Kaizhou Lu (Oct 2016-Sept 2018) Computational Mechanics: embedded boundaries with Will Coombs.
 Visiting PhD student from Tongji University

 - Than Phuc Huynh (July 2019 – Dec 2019) visitor under the BESTOFRAC project working on a project on DG and Phase Fields, devised by Will Coombs and Stefano Giani

-- Giuliano Pretti (Feb 2019), Numerical modelling of drag anchors, main supervisor is Will Coombs
+- Nathan Gavin (Oct 2020), Computational modelling of the heart, main supervisor is Will Coombs

 Current editorial board memberships